 SBI Contra Fund

 This fund is again another superb performer in the last 1 year.
-The fund has generated a return of 19.77 per cent in the last 1 year.
+The fund has generated a return of 29 per cent in the last 1 year, clearly beating the performance of the benchmark indices.
 The fund's portfolio is very diversified.

 It's top holdings are SBI, HDFC Bank, Divis Labs, Elgi Equipment, Reliance Industries and HCL Technologies.

 SBI Magnum Midcap Fund